Suizer98/build_nefis/README.md

 ## Description

-This projects aim to compile libNefis.a and libNefis.so so it can be used for https://github.com/Suizer98/nefis2nc or any other purposes related to Deltares products.
+This projects aim to compile libNefis.a and libNefis.so so it can be used for https://github.com/Suizer98/nefis2nc or any other purposes related to Nefis structure data (mainly Deltares products).

 This directory is checked out from: https://svn.oss.deltares.nl/repos/delft3d/trunk/src/utils_lgpl/nefis/